California Sea Lion Fact File

 Here males establish a territory which they defend for as long as possible.
 They do not eat during this period living off the blubber.
 A larger male will be more successful as he can store more blubber.
 It is very hot during the breeding season so part of the territory always has water for the male to sit in with some even being completely in the water.

 Females form a group of 2-20 individuals and begin to move through the territories of the males.
 Males do not work too hard to keep females in their territory and females do not like males to be too energetic or aggressive.

 For the first week of their life the mother stays with the pup to nurse it.
 After this she heads out to sea for up to three days before returning to spend 2-3 days nursing the pup.
 While they are left on the shore pups form nurseries where they can socialize and play.
 The mother and pup can find each other on the beach due to their distinct calls.

 Weaning age varies greatly in California sea lions.
 Some wean at 6 months while for others it takes a year.
 There is believed to be a number of reasons for this.
-These include food availability, mother’s age, the sex of the pup and if a new pup is born.
+These include food availability, the mother’s age, the sex of the pup and if a new pup is born.
 Females spend more time with the mother before striking out on their own than males do.

 Sexual maturity occurs between 4 and 5 years of age though most males cannot hold a territory until they are much older.

-Some instances of pups being fostered by other sea lions after they were abandoned have been recorded.
+Some instances of pups being fostered by other sea lions after they are abandoned have been recorded.